Skip Navigation

 Board of Directors

-Following the May 19, 2021 Annual Meeting, our Board of Directors consisted of eleven directors, the majority of whom are independent based on the applicable Nasdaq listing standards.
-We have an increasingly diverse Board, including our female Chief Executive Officer and multiple female directors.
+At the end of fiscal year 2022, our Board of Directors consisted of eleven directors, the majority of whom are independent based on the applicable Nasdaq Stock Exchange listing standards.
+We have an increasingly diverse Board, including our female Chief Executive Officer and multiple female and racially/ethnically diverse directors.

-The Board has adopted a Code of Ethics for Senior Financial Officers; a Code of Business Conduct and Ethics that applies to all of our employees, officers, directors, and business partners; and Whistleblowing and Complaint Policy and Procedures.
+The Board has adopted a Code of Ethics for Senior Financial Officers; a Code of Business Conduct and Ethics that applies to all members of the Board of Directors, officers, Associates, and agents; and “Whistle-Blowing” and Complaint Policy and Procedures.

-The Nominating and Corporate Governance Committee is responsible for evaluating the qualifications, independence, and skill of all candidates for election to the Board.
+The Nominating and Corporate Governance Committee is responsible for reviewing the qualifications, independence, and skills of candidates for election to our Board of Directors.
 The Nominating and Corporate Governance Committee has a policy with regard to the assessment of director candidates, including candidates recommended by stockholders.

 Board Committees

-The Audit Committee assists the Board with fulfilling its responsibility for oversight of the quality and integrity of the accounting, auditing, and financial reporting practices of the Company and such other duties as directed by the Board.
-The Audit Committee held nine meetings in fiscal year 2021.
+The Audit Committee assists the Board with fulfilling its responsibility for oversight of the quality and integrity of the accounting, auditing, and financial reporting practices of the Company, and such other duties as directed by the Board.
+The Audit Committee held nine meetings in fiscal year 2022.

 The Compensation Committee carries out the responsibilities of the Board relating to oversight and direction of the compensation of the Company’s executives, including the compensation of the Company’s Chief Executive Officer.
-The Committee oversees and administers the policies and plans that govern the cash, equity, and incentive compensation of the executive officers and non-employee directors of the Company.
-The Compensation Committee held eleven meetings in fiscal year 2021.
+The Committee oversees and administers the policies and plans that govern the cash, equity, and incentive compensation of the executive officers and independent directors of the Company.
+The Compensation Committee held six meetings in fiscal year 2022.

 The Nominating and Corporate Governance Committee assists the Board in evaluating qualified individuals to serve as directors of the Company.
-The Committee is also responsible for the development and the administration of the Company’s Corporate Governance Guidelines.
-The Nominating and Corporate Governance Committee held four meetings in fiscal year 2021.
+The Committee also assists with Board-level oversight on general matters involving our corporate governance and related policies.
+The Nominating and Corporate Governance Committee held three meetings in fiscal year 2022.

 Role of the Board and Committees in Supporting CSR

-The Company has separately established an Environmental Sustainability Steering Committee (ESSC), which comprises senior leaders from across the Company.
-The ESSC assists with identifying and managing risks and opportunities associated with climate change, informing and endorsing GHG emissions and waste reduction strategies, and identifying and supporting projects in pursuit of achieving those strategies.
-The ESSC also provides input to a dedicated Sustainability team and helps align the program with the overall business strategy.
+The Company has also separately established an Environmental Sustainability Steering Committee (ESSC), which is composed of senior leaders from across the Company.
+The ESSC assists with identifying and managing risks and opportunities associated with climate change and environmental sustainability, informing and endorsing GHG emissions and waste reduction strategies and target setting, and identifying and supporting projects in pursuit of achieving those strategies and targets.
+The ESSC also provides input to a dedicated Sustainability team and helps align the program with our overall business strategy.

 To read more about our Board and various committees, visit the Corporate Governance section of our website.